hortonworks/cloudbreak/docs/index.md

 ###Templates

-A template gives developers and systems administrators an easy way to create and manage a collection of cloud infrastructure related resources, maintaining and updating them in an orderly and predictable fashion.
+A template gives developers and systems administrators an easy way to create and manage a collection of cloud infrastructure related `resources`, maintaining and updating them in an orderly and predictable fashion.
 Templates are cloud specific - and on top of the infrastructural setup they collect the information such as the used machine images, the datacenter location, instance types, and can capture and control region-specific infrastructure variations.
-We support heterogenous clusters - this one Hadoop cluster can be built by combining different templates.
+We support heterogenous clusters - this means that one Hadoop cluster can be built by combining different templates.

 A template can be used repeatedly to create identical copies of the same stack (or to use as a foundation to start a new stack).

 The infrastructure specific configuration is available under the Cloudbreak [resources](https://github.com/sequenceiq/cloudbreak/blob/master/src/main/resources/templates).
-As an example for Amazon EC2, we use [AWS Cloudformation](http://aws.amazon.com/cloudformation/) to define the cloud infrastructure .
+As an example for Amazon EC2, we use [AWS Cloudformation](http://aws.amazon.com/cloudformation/) to define the cloud infrastructure.

 For further information please visit our [API documentation](https://cloudbreak-api.sequenceiq.com/api/index.html#/templates).